6010 Fiscal Policy Review

 6030 Budget Development, Review, and Approval

-All activities and events sponsored by the Illinois Library Association or groups within the association must be planned as cost-recoverable.
+All activities and events sponsored by the Illinois Library Association or groups within the association must be planned as break-even.
 Activities that do not comply with this guideline must be approved by the Executive Board.
 Regarding the association's activity priorities, the Finance Committee must also formulate recommendations on the amount of nonrecoverable funds available to the forum managers and committee chairs each year.

 6050 Bank Accounts

 All cash receipts shall be deposited in an association interest-bearing account and credited to the appropriate ledger account, which is reviewed by the executive director.
+Transfers to checking account shall be periodically requested by the ILA accountant in an amount sufficient to maintain a two month reserve.
+Such transfers must be approved and initiated by the executive director.

-6051 Unrestricted Net Assets
+6051 Net Assets Without Donor Restrictions

 6061 Long-term Investment Policy